Everything you need to know and want to ask about pre-planning.

 Do I need to purchase a burial vault?

 In most areas of the country, state or local laws do not require that you buy a container to surround the casket in the grave.
-Kenneth H. Pollard Funeral Home does require that you have such a container so that the ground will not sink and the safety of our visitors and staff is protected.
+Most cemeteries in our geographical area, however, do require that you have such a container so that the ground will not sink and the safety of our visitors and staff is protected.

 I’ve heard about mausoleum burials - what are the benefits?